MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 1. Select **Settings -> Configuration** then add a configuration setting for the Azure Function Node.js v4 runtime with name `AzureWebJobsFeatureFlags` and value `EnableWorkerIndexing`.
 1. Select **Save** to save the setting.

-1. In a bash terminal, use **git** to pull down the new yaml workflow file to your local computer.
+1. In a bash terminal, use **git** to pull down the new yaml workflow file from your GitHub forked repository to to your local computer.

     ```bash
     git pull origin main
     ```

 1. In Visual Studio Code, open the new yaml workflow file located at `./.github/workflows/`.
-1. The workflow file assumes the function source code is at the root of the repository and is the only app in the repository but that isn't the case with this sample repository.
-To fix that, edit the set, which builds the Azure Function app.
-The lines to edit are highlighted in the following yaml block and explained below the image:
+1. The _default_ workflow file provided for you assumes the function source code is at the root of the repository and is the only app in the repository but that isn't the case with this sample.
+To fix that, edit the file.
+The lines to edit are highlighted in the following yaml block and explained below:

     :::code language="yaml" source="~/../azure-typescript-e2e-apps/example-workflows/api-inmem.yml" highlight="7, 13-14,18,20, 42-49" :::